CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error and a help message<br>
   Use case resumes at step 1

-#### Use case: View the entire help message when opening Dueue
+#### Use case: List all/finished/unfinished/favorite tasks

 **MSS**

-1. User launches Dueue app
-2. Dueue displays the summary of all help messages<br>
-Use case ends.

-#### Use case: View task lists as sorted

-**MSS**

-1. User requests to list/view task(s) as specified by the command
-2. Dueue displays the required task lists displayed as sorted, based firstly on due date and time, priority and lastly lexicographic order<br>
-Use case ends.

-#### Use case: List all tasks including finished and unfinished ones

-**MSS**

-1. User requests to list all finished and unfinished tasks
-2. Dueue shows a list of all finished and unfinished tasks<br>
-Use case ends.

-**Extensions**

-1a.
-The given list command input format is invalid

-> 1a1.
-Dueue shows an error and a help message<br>
-  Use case resumes at step 1

-#### Use case: List all finished/unfinished/favorite tasks

-**MSS**

-1. User requests to list all finished/unfinished/favorite tasks
+1. User requests to list all/finished/unfinished/favorite tasks
-2. Dueue shows a list of all finished/unfinished/favorite tasks<br>
+2. Dueue shows a list of all/finished/unfinished/favorite tasks<br>
 Use case ends.

 **Extensions**